 Cow’s milk consumption has been associated with higher blood levels of IGF-1 (Insulin-like Growth Factor) which is a well-known growth promoter.
-Increased levels of IGF-1 have been linked to increased risk of cancers of like breast, prostate, colon, and ovaries.
+Increased levels of IGF-1 have been linked to increased risk of cancers for breasts, prostates, colons, and ovaries.

 The best sources of calcium are whole plant foods like green leafy vegetables, beans, grains, and seeds.
-Vegetables like Broccoli, Kale, Brussels sprouts are very rich in calcium.
-Other added benefit from these vegetables is that they are also in vitamin K, a nutrient that is essential for strong bones.
+Vegetables like broccoli, kale, and brussels sprouts are very rich in calcium.
+Another added benefit from these vegetables is that they are also rich in vitamin K, a nutrient that is essential for strong bones.
 Beans and lentils are also an excellent source of calcium.
-They are also rich in phytates that many improve mineral absorption.
-Plant based milks like soy milk, almond milk, oat milk are fortified with calcium.
+They are also rich in phytates that may improve mineral absorption.
+Plant-based milks like soy milk, almond milk, and oat milk are fortified with calcium.
 When you eat a variety of whole plant foods, your body will get all the calcium you need.
-Just like your body does not have any need for a cup of giraffe’s milk products or elephants milk products; there is absolutely no need to consume cow’s milk products.
+Just like your body does not have any need for a cup of giraffe milk products or elephant milk products; there is absolutely no need to consume cow milk products.

 Be informed and choose plant-based foods over dairy products for your body’s calcium needs; your body, our planet, and cows will thank you for that choice.